 9. Sleigh Rides

-Sleigh Rides are a gentle, cozy way to travel through the scenic White River National Forest Breckenridge calls home.
-Choose from scenic sleigh rides with hot cocoa, dinner sleigh rides under the stars or even rides that feature dinner and a show with Golden Horseshoe Tours.
+are a gentle, cozy way to travel through the scenic White River National Forest Breckenridge calls home.
+Choose from scenic sleigh rides with hot cocoa, dinner sleigh rides under the stars or even rides that feature dinner and a show.
 Kids will love admiring the large horses, and adults can take it easy and enjoy the views snuggled under a warm blanket.

 Local’s Tip: A clear night under the stars in the mountains is not to be missed, but they usually bring colder temperatures.
 Make sure everyone has hats, gloves and warm boots to go along with winter coats.